OFFICE OF THE CHIEF KAZI

 GOVERNMENT OF TAMIL NADU

 The Office of the Chief Kazi to the Government of Tamil Nadu has a rich history that dates back to 1880.
-It was established with the appointment of Kazi Mohammed Ubaidullah as the first Chief Kazi of the Madras Presidency, now known as Tamil Nadu, under the British India Government.
-This appointment was made possible with the passage of the Kazi’s Act of 1880, which formalized the role and responsibilities of the Chief Kazi in the region.
+It was established with the appointment of Kazi Ubaidullah Naqshbandi as the first Government Chief Kazi of the Madras Presidency, now known as Tamil Nadu, under the British India Government.
+This appointment was made with the passage of the Kazi’s Act of 1880, which formalized the role and responsibilities of the Chief Kazi in the region.

 Throughout its history, the Office of the Chief Kazi has played a pivotal role in guiding the Muslim community in matters of religious jurisprudence, legal adjudication, and community leadership.
 The office’s responsibilities include overseeing religious ceremonies, providing guidance on Islamic law, and acting as a mediator in legal matters within the community.